 A diet that includes too many foods that are rich in sugars or carbohydrates can contribute to Frito feet.
 If the condition is caused by a yeast infection, though, it’s probably uncomfortable for your dog.
 His paws might itch, and the smell could become overwhelming.
 A trip to the vet is in order where you might be advised to give your dog a foot soak to disinfect his paws and eliminate the smell.
 It’s a simple process that can bring you and your pooch a lot of relief (but check with your vet first before trying any at-home solutions like the one below):

-- Mix warm water, vinegar, and hydrogen peroxide in a bucket.
+- Mix 1 gallon of warm water, 2-4 cups of white vinegar, and 1 cup of hydrogen peroxide in a bucket.

 - Place one of your dog’s paws into the solution and let it soak for about 30 seconds.